pbeshai/geo-explore/leaflet-basic/README.md

-Shows how to draw a basic leaflet slippy map.
+Shows how to draw a basic leaflet slippy map using OpenStreetMap tiles.